-Judith R. Gale Master Clinician Scholarship, awarded to 3rd year Physical Therapy students who are in good academic standing and who are able to demonstrate, according to accepted practices, the need for financial aid, and the potential for developing clinical excellence in Physical Therapy.
+The Judith R. Gale Master Clinician Scholarship, was established in 2016 by Dr. Karen Paschal, DPT'06 and is to be awarded to 3rd year physical therapy students who are in good academic standing and demonstrate financial aid.
+The student should have the potential for developing clinical excellence.

-Jensen Leadership Endowed Scholarship Fund in Physical Therapy.
-Awarded to qualified female applicants in their third professional year of the physical therapy program who have expressed interest in working in geriatrics and may have plans to pursue a clinical residency in geriatrics following graduation.
-Students should be of high academic standing, have demonstrated leadership abilities while in the Doctor of Physical Therapy program, and, who are able to demonstrate, according to accepted practices, the need for financial aid in order to continue their education.
+The Jensen Leadership Endowed Scholarship Fund in Physical Therapy, this endowed scholarship was established in 2003 from an estate gift made by the late Edna Jensen.
+It is awarded to a 3rd year physical therapy student who has an interest in geriatrics and may have plans to pursue clinical residency in geriatrics following graduation.
+Student should be of high academic standing, have demonstrated leadership abilities while in the program, and have financial need.
+Preference given to female students.

-Nicholas Steichen Memorial Endowed Scholarship, awarded to a first year student chosen by her/his classmates as possessing the characteristics of scholarship, optimism, humor, helpfulness and happiness.
+Nicholas Steichen Memorial Endowed Scholarship Fund, this endowed scholarship was established in 2003 by friends and family in memory of the late Nicholas Steichen, a former Physical Therapy student enrolled in the CU school of Pharmacy and Health Professions.
+It is awarded to a first year student chosen by her/his classmates as possessing the characteristics of scholarship, optimism, humor, helpfulness and happiness.

-John and Lydia Stohs Endowed Scholarship, awarded to a student in the School of Pharmacy and Health Professions who has demonstrated high academic achievement and need.
+John and Lydia Stohs Endowed Scholarship, this endowed scholarship was established in 2001 by Dr. Sid Stohs, former dean of the School of Pharmacy and Health Professions, in honor of his parents, John and Lydia Stohs.
+It is to be presented to a student in the School of Pharmacy and Health Professions who has demonstrated high academic achievement and financial need.

-Sidney J. Stohs Endowed Scholarship Award, awarded to a student in the School of Pharmacy and Health Professions who has demonstrated high academic achievement and need.
+Sidney J. Stohs, Ph.D., Endowed Scholarship, this endowed scholarship was established in 2002 by Dr. Sidney Stohs, former dean of the School of Pharmacy and Health Professions.
+It is awarded to a student in the School of Pharmacy and Health Professions who has demonstrated high academic achievement and need.